Municipal Operations & Consulting, Inc.

 The past extensive use of well water has been a primary cause of serious subsidence issues in the Gulf Coast region of Texas.
 In at least one case (Baytown’s Brownwood subdivision), subsidence resulted in the complete abandonment of the area.
 The once beautiful neighborhood is now fully underwater and has been repurposed as the Baytown Nature Center.

-The NFBWA does not have the authority to levy taxes, so it must use fees to construct and operate the necessary infrastructure to deliver surface water to areas within the NFBWA’s boundaries.
+The NFBWA does not have the authority to levy taxes, so it must use fees to construct and operate the extensive infrastructure needed to acquire and deliver surface water to areas within the NFBWA’s boundaries.
 It gets surface water in partnership with the Central Harris County Regional Water Authority, the City of Houston, the Coastal Water Authority, the North Harris County Regional Water Authority, and the West Harris County Regional Water Authority.

 The North Fort Bend Water Authority has an excellent website.
 You may access their website at https://www.nfbwa.com.
 NFBWA meetings are open to the public.
 See their website for meeting details and much other useful information.